openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Client utilizing this specification has multiple options to obtain AS's metadata:

-* Client obtains AS metadata prior to a transaction, e.g using [@!RFC-Discovery] or out-of-band mechanisms.
+* Client obtains AS metadata prior to a transaction, e.g using [@!OpenID-Discovery] or out-of-band mechanisms.
 See (#pre-registered-as) for the details.
 * Client has pre-obtained static set of AS metadata.
 See (#openid4vp-profile) for the example.

 # Client Metadata